-How Subaru created the blueprint for selling cars to LGBTQI+ consumers
+How Subaru created the blueprint for selling cars to LGBTQIA+ consumers

 To Bennett and his team, they thought they had a mountain to climb.
 But after spending weeks preparing for a meeting in which Bennett’s team proposed internal company changes to support his campaign, they got the go-ahead in a matter of minutes — and so real change was afoot.

 While sales were the priority, whether Subaru recognized it or not, it was now pushing the industry in a new and positive direction.
-Its shift to a more diverse and more inclusive marketing strategy, was also helping the company transform its internal understanding of LGBTQI+ rights.
+Its shift to a more diverse and more inclusive marketing strategy, was also helping the company transform its internal understanding of LGBTQIA+ rights.

 One of the most satisfying outcomes Bennett told me of were the numerous “elevator conversations” where his colleagues thanked him for championing the lesbian campaign and gay workers’ rights.